Boston Bound, A Survivor’s Journey

 “Last June, I rang the bell cancer-free.
 This April, I’ll cross another finish line at the Boston Marathon.
 From barely walking after chemotherapy to running 26.2 miles with Team Teal, every step is for those affected by ovarian cancer and for the power of a community that never stopped believing in me.”

-Follow along in the coming weeks as we post updates on Hollie’s road to Boston.
+Follow along in the coming weeks as we post highlights from Hollie’s road to Boston.

 Hollie Nelsen at SRQ Health Fair representing Team Teal.
 On April 20, Hollie will run the world’s oldest annual 26.2 mile race as a member of Team Teal.